Aquinas High School (California): History

 On June 15, 1954, Bishop Charles F. Buddy of the Diocese of San Diego (of which San Bernardino was then a part) announced Aquinas Hall would open the following academic year as a boys' Catholic high school.
 The school opened in 1955 with forty-nine freshmen.
 Bishop Buddy blessed the new facility on November 11, 1955.
 St. Bernadine's High School was an all-girl school, which closed its doors on its 50th anniversary in 1971.
-Its student body merged with Aquinas Hall, forming the co-educational Aquinas High School..
+Its student body merged with Aquinas Hall, forming the co-educational Aquinas High School.

-The 27-acre campus in located in a residential neighborhood north of State Hwy 210 between the Del Rosa and Highland Avenue exits.
-There are 10 buildings, consisting of 24 classrooms, 3 science labs, 1 computer lab, library, chapel, school store, snack bar and counselors' offices, administrative and student support spaces.
-Athletic facilities include a gymnasium, 350 seat performing arts center, football stadium with synthetic track, 2 locker rooms, tennis courts, and softball, baseball and soccer fields.
 In the spring of 2006 the football field was refurbished, bringing in a new playing surface and lighting.
 A new fence, entry walls, student drop-off area, and landscaping were completed in 2006.
 This was followed by the construction of the Fr.
 Devine Tennis Center.
 This facility provided Aquinas with six lit courts for their league champion Lady Falcon tennis team.
 Other improvements include the remodeling of the Bill Lemann Baseball Complex, the Lady Falcon softball field, the renovation of the quad area, and remodels of most of the restrooms on campus.

 The 2011–2012 school year saw the dedication of the Rezek Student Center and the Matich Science Center.
 Both facilities allow students the use of technology to enhance their educational experience.
-2017 saw the opening of the San Manuel Performing Arts Center, a 350 seat state-of-the-art live performance venue and the Lemann Leadership Center.
+2017 saw the opening of the San Manuel Performing Arts Center, a 350-seat state-of-the-art live performance venue and the Lemann Leadership Center.
 Theses two new facilities created a new administration office as well as new public entrance to the school.
 That year also saw the opening of the refurbished Aquinas-Gogo Gymnasium.
 The remodel includes The Jack Henley Hall of Champions.
-This area serves as a new lobby to the gym as well as space to celebrate the schools athletic achievements.
+This area serves as a new lobby to the gym as well as space to celebrate the school's athletic achievements.

+In the fall of 2022 the school saw the completion of a completely remodeled Rezek Student Center.
+2023 marked a major milestone in the history of the campus.
+This began with the opening of the Rezek-Aquinas Beach Stadium, creating an on-campus home for the Lady Falcons Beach Volleyball team.
+The center of the campus underwent a major shift in its function.
+The outdoor basketball court became a new student plaza complete with an additional snack bar, ample outdoor seating, a large fountain, and a 40 ft clock tower which can be heard throughout the campus.
+The plaza leads to two new buildings; the Janice Lemann Center for Visual Arts and the Steinmann Family Center for Innovation.
+Through the buildings is a new entrance to Reisch Stadium.